My dad was a strong proud African man and in my mind he was a rock; never needed anything from anyone, yet he thrived and achieved great things.

 7. Your understanding

 That he’s a man, he’ll never make a good girlfriend.
-That sometimes he needs a little man space and the assurance that when he gets back he’ll still find you.
+That sometimes he needs a little man space and when he comes back he’ll still find you.

 He doesn’t have to do all the he does, doesn’t have to be all he is to you.
 But he’s chosen to be and to do.